Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Introduction

 \section{Introduction}

-Nowadays, the number of wireless devices is experiencing an exponential explosive growth, and the applications of the Internet of Things (IoT) are becoming increasingly diverse.
-As for the implementation of those computation-intensive and latency-critical applications, e.g., autonomous driving, augmented and virtual reality, etc., it presents significant challenges for the widely used center-cloud computing framework to effectively handle large amounts of data in swift actions. \cite{mao2017survey, hu2023irs, al2015internet}.
-To address this challenge, the technology of mobile edge computing (MEC) has emerged as a promising solution for effectively tackling the significantly augmented computational necessity, which is able to bring the capabilities of cloud computing to the network edge.
-The technology of MEC enables data processing in close proximity, and thus it performs well in reducing network congestion, and improving service quality and user experience \cite{hu2018wireless, you2016energy, bi2018computation}.
-While the MEC technology provides an effective means to enhance the network computing capabilities, the traditional placement strategy for MEC servers near the ground base stations (BSs) or access points (APs) may result in a limited service coverage.
+Currently, there is an exponential surge in the proliferation of wireless devices, accompanied by a notable diversification in the utilization of Internet of Things (IoT) applications.
+As for the implementation of those computation-intensive and latency-critical applications, e.g., autonomous driving, augmented and virtual reality, etc., it presents significant challenges for the widely used center-cloud computing framework to effectively handle large amounts of data in swift actions \cite{mao2017survey, hu2023irs, al2015internet}.
+To address this challenge, the technology of mobile edge computing (MEC) has emerged as a promising solution for effectively tackling the significantly augmented computational necessity, since it is able to bring the capabilities of cloud computing to the network edge and enables data processing in close proximity.
+Consequently the MEC technique can perform well in reducing network congestion, and improving service quality and user experience.
+The benefits introduced by MEC have garnered significant attention from researchers, and thus many efforts primarily focus on reducing latency, conserving energy, enhancing energy efficiency and so on \cite{chen2014decentralized, chen2021latency, bi2018computation, hu2018wireless, shi2021computation}.